iamlab-cmu/robot-interface-public/README.md

       ```bash
       vim ~/.ssh/authorized_keys
       ```
-   3. In a separate terminal on your Workhorse PC, use your favorite text editor to open your rsa.pub file.
+   3. In a separate terminal on your Workhorse PC, use your favorite text editor to open your id_rsa.pub file.
       ```bash
       vim ~/.ssh/id_rsa.pub
       ```
-   4. Copy the contents from your rsa.pub file to a new line on the authorized_keys file on the Control PC.
+   4. Copy the contents from your id_rsa.pub file to a new line on the authorized_keys file on the Control PC.
 Then save.
    5. Open a new terminal and try sshing to the control PC and it should no longer require a password.
 3. (Optional) Upload your ssh key to github by following instructions here: https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account